electricgecko/MARK/readme.md

 - M A R K is a tool for personal bookmarking.
 There is no way to share your bookmarks with others, unless you grant them full access rights.
 - M A R Ks general idea is to create a singular stream of your aesthetic sensibilities, their disparities, their evolution.
 Every image saved becomes part of this stream, called *everything*.
 GimmeBar worked in this way, and I enjoyed it greatly.
 - Images are added via bookmarklet, which can be conveniently dragged to your bookmarks bar from */bookmarklet/*.
+- Images are always sorted by date saved.
 - The display size of images can be adjusted by using the **+** and **-** keys.
 I find this to be a crucial feature.
 - Images can be organized into folders.
 An image can be in one folder.
 All images also remain part of the *everything* stream.
 - The tool consciously does not use a database.
 Instead, it creates a server-side file structure that is understandable to humans.